Using machine learning to predict the weather

 For the simple thermostat case, this is an extremely reasonable application of a machine learning model.
 We've defined what “good enough” is, and it's very unlikely that we'd gain much benefit from studying exactly how our thermostat works.
 I suspect that in some cases, “smart thermostats” will employ a strategy very similar to this one.
 However, this is not usually what we use AI for.

 You've probably heard the term Algorithm (with a capital A) used with respect to sites like YouTube, but you may or may not actually know what an algorithm is.
-In just about any introductory Computer Science course, you'll get this definition: an algorithm is a list of instructions in order defined to solve a problem or perform a computation.
+In just about any introductory Computer Science course, you'll get this definition: an algorithm is a list of instructions in order that is defined to solve a problem or perform a computation.
 You might have seen some amusingly obtuse examples of people being asked how to make a sandwich (i.e. design an algorithm to do so) and being met with an intentional misinterpretation of their instructions due to some lack of detail.

 While machine learning does meet the criteria for an algorithm, I'd argue that it falls closer to making a sandwich by placing an entire jar of peanut butter between two slices of bread.
 It works in definition, but fails in spirit.